Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 updates on the development of Spyder, new planned features and news on the road to Spyder 4.0 and beyond.

-Before we describe the features that will be included in the imminent release of Spyder 4.0beta2, I would like to give a warm welcome to [Edgar Margffoy](https://github.com/andfoy), who recently joined Quansight, and will be working with the Spyder team to take its development even further.
+Before we describe the features that will be included in the release of Spyder 4.0beta2, I would like to give a warm welcome to [Edgar Margffoy](https://github.com/andfoy), who recently joined Quansight, and will be working with the Spyder team to take its development even further.
 Edgar has been a core Spyder developer